zephyrproject-rtos/zephyr/doc/board/arduino_101_ble.rst

       Done!

 After successfully completing these steps your Arduino 101 should now have a HCI compatible BLE firmware.
-The Zephyr tree contains several sample config files for this firmware (named after the MyNewt BLE stack, Nimble), e.g. :file:`samples/bluetooth/peripheral_hr/prj_nimble.conf`

 Getting HCI traces
 ******************